CSC207-UofT/course-project-group-010/phase1/Progress Report.md

 - Noah: Implemented CommentGraph system.
 Plan to implement more features to commentGraph(e.g. searching and merging) as well as implementing graphs in other parts of the program.
 - Nima and Junhyuk : Implemented coursepage system.
 - Wilson: Work on rating functions for phrase 2 submission.

+## Things we must work on in the future

+- Making commands more intuitive.
+Eg. instead of displayfullthread for displaying a full comment thread and print for displaying page-related information, it would be better if print did both things.
+- Adding the rating functionality back with our new relative rating system, or roll back our past "average rating" system.